 There’s a dreary history museum, but apart from that, the best you can do is walk around the walls and look out over the Danube to the Pest side of Budapest - which will simply make you wish you’d never left it to come to this waste of an afternoon.

 INSTEAD DO: Hungarian Parliament Building, Budapest

 Forget about the antics of the populist politicians inside and focus on the majesty of this neo-Gothic beauty, one of the world’s grandest government buildings, completed in 1902.
 On the guided tour, you’ll see some of its 365 towers, 40kg of 22-carat-gold decoration, 691 rooms and 29 staircases - plus the Holy Crown of Hungary.
 Don’t forget your passport - EU citizens get half-price entry.

 SKIP: The Little Mermaid, Copenhagen

-Competing for the title of Europe’s lamest statue, neck-in-neck with Brussels’ minuscule Manneken Pis, is this bland limpet on a rock in Copenhagen Harbour.
+Competing for the title of Europe’s lamest statue, along with **Brussels**’ minuscule Manneken Pis, is this bland limpet on a rock in Copenhagen Harbour.
 She sits, gazing out across a little strip of water to the opposite bank, where you’ll see bleak working docks, warehouses and cranes.

 Sculpted in 1913, this sad creature was inspired by Hans Christian Andersen’s fairy tale of a mermaid who gives up her fins to live on the land.
 Based on this sculpture’s facial expression, it’s a decision The Little Mermaid 100% regrets - and you’ll regret taking an hour out of your trip to find it.